DiamondLightSource/discorpy/docs/source/tutorials/methods.rst

 Summary
 -------

 The above sections present a complete workflow of calibrating a lens-coupled detector in a concise way.
-It can be divided into three stages: pre-processing stage is for extracting and grouping reference-points from a calibration image;
-processing stage is for calculating coefficients of correction models; and post-processing stage is for correcting images.
-Discorpy's API is structured following this workflow including an input-output module.
+It can be divided into three stages: pre-processing stage is for extracting and grouping reference-points from a calibration image; processing stage is for calculating coefficients of correction models; and post-processing stage is for correcting images.
+Discorpy's API is structured following this workflow including input-output and utility modules.

-As shown above, parameters of correction models for radial distortion and perspective distortion can be determined independently because reference-points in the undistorted space can be generated easily using methods available in Discorpy.
-Details of how to use Discorpy to process real data are shown in :ref:`section 3 <usage>`.
+As shown above, parameters of correction models for radial distortion, the distortion center, and perspective distortion can be determined independently by using grid lines of reference points extracted from a single calibration image.
+This makes Discorpy a practical tool for a wide range of imaging applications.
+Details on how to use Discorpy to process real data are provided in :ref:`section 3 <usage>`.
+New developments :cite:`Vo:2025` introduced in Discorpy 1.7 for calibrating strong radial distortion (i.e., fisheye distortion) in the presence of perspective distortion using only a single calibration image are presented in section 4.